leohentschker/vslint/README.md

 * Supports the Jest testing framework
 * Uses chromium to render html snapshots
 * Supports Gemini and OpenAI models for analysis
+* Creates Markdown snapshots to store the results of design review
+  * Viewed during PR review
+  * Edited if the model makes a mistake and creates a false positive

 ```typescript
 import { render } from '@testing-library/react';